the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 **2. Installation**
 - Are you able to install everything, did you run into any problems and how did you solve these?
-- Is it easy to understand the code, or is it more complex than it should be?

 **3. Documentation**
 Does the documentation contain information on: